Willie169/Android-Non-Root/README.md

 ### Install InviZible Pro

-InviZible Pro (`pan.alexander.tordnscrypt.stable`) can be installed from F-Droid: <https://f-droid.org/packages/pan.alexander.tordnscrypt.stable> or Google Play: <https://play.google.com/store/apps/details?id=pan.alexander.tordnscrypt.gp>.
+InviZible Pro (`pan.alexander.tordnscrypt.stable`) can be installed from [F-Droid](https://f-droid.org/packages/pan.alexander.tordnscrypt.stable) or [Google Play](https://play.google.com/store/apps/details?id=pan.alexander.tordnscrypt.gp).

 ### Install TrackerControl

-TrackerControl (`net.kollnig.missioncontrol.fdroid`), also known as TC, can be installed from F-Droid: <https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid>.
+TrackerControl (`net.kollnig.missioncontrol.fdroid`), also known as TC, can be installed from [F-Droid](https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid).

 **WARNING**: Please avoid use the Google Play version because it doesn’t have the feature like trackers blocking in order to comply with Google’s terms.